muratcan-yuksel/muratcan-yuksel/README.md

 I bloom wherever I'm planted, yet I feel more energetic in international, diverse environments.

--I'm a relaxed person who performs well also in pressure.
+-I'm a relaxed person who performs well also under pressure.

 -I try to live by the idea of continuous growth, that is, trying to learn new things all the time.
 I believe William Blake was quite right when he wrote "Expect poison from the standing water."